frankdean/trip-server-2/README.md

 These instructions are for building and installing from the source distribution tarball, which contains additional artefacts to those maintained under Git source control.
-Building from a cloned Git repository requires additional packages to be installed as described below.
+Building from a cloned Git repository requires additional packages to be installed as described in the next sub-sections, 'Additional Resources'.

 Generally the application is built and installed with: